 Let us understand the system of the taxation in Hong Kong so as to get a better picture about the profit tax exemption in the end.

 Flat Corporate Tax Rate

 On the assessable profits, Hong Kong has a flat corporate tax rate of 16.5% and a 15% personal income tax.
+The corporate tax rate is reduced to 8.25% on profits of HKD 2 million or less.
 This flat corporate tax rate is a quite straightforward system when compared to other jurisdictions.